jcai0791/Neutrophil-Project/README.md

 `MICRONS_PER_PIXEL` is a multiplier to the final result to convert it from pixels to microns squared.

 #### How to use
 Set the variables as desired above, then run.
 A file chooser window will pop up.
 Select the folder containing all the nd2 files you want to process.
+You should have each timepoint in a separate nd2 file.
+The nd2 files must have the format "NAME1-123h.nd2" where the hour can be one to three digits.
 Note that the script does a deep search for nd2 files, so make sure only the nd2 files you want to process are present in the folder and its subfolders.

+### Area Fraction Analysis
+The output will be divided by 0.518 to normalize to the size of the well and multiplied by 100 to convert it to a percentage.

+#### How to use

 ### Clumping Analysis
 Clumping analysis uses a novel algorithm to determine how much clumping there is in an image.